Criminal Lawyers State College PA Trusts Explain Common Defenses for Criminal Charges

-- The Insanity Defense.
+Insanity Defense: The insanity defense can also be used in certain criminal cases.
 This is not used frequently, as it is rarely successful.
-With this defense, the accused must have a severe mental disorder, and there must be evidence that the accused was not aware that what he or she did was wrong, if the jury is not convinced by the insanity plea, a guilty verdict can ensue.
+With this defense, the accused must have a severe mental disorder, and there must be evidence that the accused was not aware that what he or she did was wrong because of a mental illness. if the jury is not convinced by the insanity plea, a guilty verdict can ensue.

 Contact Us to Work With Experienced Criminal Lawyers in State College PA